DanielWill-Baggs/AIrWave/README.md

 ## Overview

 AIrWave is a high-performance, voice-powered AI application that leverages **Groq** for real-time speech recognition and text generation.
-Designed for seamless, low-latency interactions, AIrWave transforms spoken input into meaningful conversations instantly.
+Designed for seamless, low-latency interactions, AIrWave transforms spoken input into meaningful realtime speech recognition and text generation.

 ## Features